Profitbase/Episode-Docs/articles/flow/actions/microsoft-fabric/rest-api-request.md

 }
 ```

-If the item was created immediately, the OperationId and Location properties will be null, while the Id, DisplayName etc properties will have a value.
+If the item was created immediately, the `OperationId` and `Location` properties will be `null`, while the Id, DisplayName etc properties will have a value.
-If the item is being provisioned (meaning it is in the process of being created), you need to use the OperationId and Location to make repeated requests until the API responds with a null-value for the OperationId property.
+If the item is being provisioned (meaning it is in the process of being created), you need to use the `OperationId` or `Location` to make repeated requests until the API responds with a null-value for the OperationId property.